vic-sem-2016/outlines/Week_14_outline.md

  + How novel imagines lifespans, experience of reading

   + serialization

+  + Though published in 1870, *Middlemarch* is set in 1830 - Eliot’s (and presumably some readers’) childhood.
+Why the historical distance?
+What the effect of narrative present and readerly present?

 + Think about the novel and sympathy - through the semester?